 \subsection{Top Lyapunov exponent for a binary constant length substitution}

-We generalize the calculations made in the last subsection in this more general setting: we will show an explicit sub-exponential deviation from the expected exponential growth for the spectral cocycle. \begin{theorem} Let $\zeta$ be a substituion of length $q$ on two letters and $I = \chi^+_{\zeta}$.
+We generalize the calculations made in the last subsection in this more general setting: we will show an explicit subexponential deviation from the expected exponential growth for the spectral cocycle. \begin{theorem} Let $\zeta$ be a substitution of length $q$ on two letters and $I = \chi^+_{\zeta}$.
 There exists a positive constant $B$ such that for almost all $\omega$ there exists a positive integer $n_0(\omega)$ such that for all $n\geq n_0(\omega)$,